tan-res-space/draft-genie/docs/draft-genie-system-documentation.md

 The Bucket Assignment Flow operates in two distinct stages:

 **Stage 1 - Initial Bucket Assignment During Speaker Onboarding:**
-- When a Speaker is first added to Draft Genie, the DraftGenie (DG) user manually assigns the Speaker to an initial bucket
+- When a Speaker is first added to DraftGenie, the DraftGenie (DG) user manually assigns the Speaker to an initial bucket
 - This initial assignment is based on:
   - Information available from InstaNote (such as SER, WER, and existing metadata)
   - Feedback and insights provided by the DG user who is adding the Speaker

 **Stage 2 - Dynamic Bucket Reassignment After Onboarding:**
-- Once the Speaker is part of the Draft Genie system and has been processed
+- Once the Speaker is part of the DraftGenie system and has been processed
 - The system performs DraftGenie Evaluation of the Speaker's historical drafts
 - Based on this evaluation and quality metrics, the Speaker may be automatically moved to a different bucket
-- This reassignment reflects the Speaker's actual performance as measured by Draft Genie's quality assessment
+- This reassignment reflects the Speaker's actual performance as measured by DraftGenie's quality assessment

 ### 4.2 Two-Stage Bucket Assignment Flow Diagram